vitor-correia10/lcr-delivery-challenge/README.md

 ## Requirements
 - Code your storefront to match the provided design: "wdps_challenge__design.png"
-- Please refrain from using tools or libraries e.g. jQuery, Bootstrap
+- Please refrain from using additional tools or libraries e.g. jQuery, Bootstrap
 - The design does not surface the CSS e.g. font, spacing, etc. so you're expected to interpret these specifications in the design to the best of your ability.
 - Use default cross-browser fonts, like Arial, Verdana, Georgia.
 - Code for modern browsers, don't worry about IE11.